nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all events a volunteer is participating in: `/v view`

-Displays all events the volunteer at the specified `INDEX` under the `Volunteers` display is participating in.<br/>
+Displays all events the volunteer at the specified **INDEX** under the **Volunteers** display is participating in.<br/>
 After using the command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all events.

-Format: `/e view EVENT_INDEX`
+Format: `/v view VOLUNTEER_INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective lists.
+* The index refers to the number on the left of the volunteer's name in the Volunteer list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `/e view 1` displayes the volunteers participating in the first event in the event list.
+* `/v view 1` displays the events the first volunteer is participating in.

 [Back To Top :arrow_heading_up:](#learn-about-commands-supported-by-volunsync)